smurphy7326/Third-Party-API-Calender/README.md

 ## Purpose

-In this project, I made a simple calender application that allows the user to create a planner that saves events for each hour of the day.
+In this project, I made a simple calender application that will run in the browser that allows the user to create a planner that saves events for each hour of the day.

 This was a Third Party API Challenge that used different technologies like Bootstrap Grids, and local storage to save and keep the events even after the page is refreshed.